-This year's event will feature Lee Strobel, Professor Ruth Okediji and James K.A.
-Smith.
+This year’s event will feature Lee Strobel, Professor Ruth Okediji, James K.A.
+Smith, and Laudir Lugo.

 Ruth L. Okediji is the Jeremiah Smith Jr. Professor of Law at Harvard Law School and the co-director of the Berkman Klein Center for Internet and Society at Harvard University.
 She teaches courses in law and technology, intellectual property (IP), and contracts.

 Professor Okediji has written widely on a range of matters related to technology transfer, innovation policy, global knowledge governance, and sustainable economic development.
 Her current research focuses on publicly-funded technologies, the regulation of platforms, access to essential medicines, and ethical considerations in biotech regulation.
 Professor Okediji’s published books include the seminal casebook, International Patent Law and Policy (Aspen Law, 2013, 2nd edition forthcoming, 2021), as well as Copyright Law in an Age of Limitations and Exceptions (OUP, 2017).
 She is a reviewer and editor of the Journal of World Intellectual Property.